Signed in as:

 filler@godaddy.com

-The basic practice of circle walking (ding shi, "ding-sure") contains all the fundamentals of the art.
-Although many other forms and postures are taught, they all find root in the basics of walking slowly and freely on and within the circle.
+While the basic practice of circle walking (ding shi) contains all the fundamentals of Baguazhang, a beginner will also learn fundamental warm-ups (jI ben gong), standing meditation (zhang zhuan) and the twelve standing posture practice.
+While many forms and postures are taught, they all find root in the basics of walking slowly and freely on and within the circle.

-Intermediate practices like changing palms (lao ba zhang), move into forms which expand on the basics and challenge the physical and mental prowess of the student while offering more clearer martial art technique.
-Stronger balance, twisting, lengthening and dynamics are introduced, yet all point back to the source of circle walking.
+Intermediate practices like changing palms (lao ba zhang) build on the basics of circle walking to challenge the student's physical and mental abilities while introducing more advanced martial arts techniques.
+These practices require stronger balance, twisting, lengthening, and dynamics, but they all point back to the source of circle walking.
+Also introduced are linear single movement forms which start the process of training the push-step, sticking and distance training.